guojun-wu/Scan/README.md

 ## Get gradient-based saliency

 The gradient-based saliency can be obtained using the lm.py script.
-Use the --tuned flag to indicate whether the model is fine-tuned, pre-trained, or randomly initialized.
+Use the --tuned flag to indicate whether the model is fine-tuned, pre-trained, or randomly initialized, selecting from options such as {fine-tuned, pre-trained, random}.
 Replace task_name and model_name with your specific task and model.
 For example:

 ```bash
 python lm.py -t task_name -m model_name --tuned finetuned